Women's Hats Through the Ages

 All of the elements from the various eras of fashion have re-emerged today and are seen in the collections of top designers today like Phillip Treacy, Siggi, and Judy Bentinck.
 Smaller sculptural hats called "fascinators" have become popular substitutes for wedding veils and less cumbersome alternatives to the traditional wide-brimmed hats.
 Hats of every type were on display at William and Kate's Royal Wedding.
 Although some were tasteful and some awful, they provided viewers with plenty of entertainment.

 Hats are indeed fascinating, and they are coming back into the limelight.
 Wearing a hat is a great way to express creativity and to put an elegant touch to an outfit or hairstyle.
-Hats also protect the face from the damaging rays of the sun.
+Hats also protect the face from sun damage.
 There are many styles to choose from nowadays in all price ranges.
 A beautiful woven, wide brimmed straw hat can be found for $30.00 and will certainly do duty beyond the garden.
 Call on your imagination and add some pretty accents.
 A hat can be as changeable as a woman's moods and always adds style and mystery when worn with a pair of sunglasses!

 Royal Wedding: hats on display